 As previously stated, ringworm affects the outer-most layer of the skin.
 This infection leads to bald patches, changes in the coat, brittle hair, scabbing, and inflamed sections of the skin.
 Your dog may also experience dry and cracking nails if the infection has spread to this area of his body.

-In more serious cases, lesions will form around the body, causing bald spots and irritated skin.
+In more serious cases, lesions will form around the body, causing bald spots, scaly patches, and irritated skin.
 Even though most cases of ringworm display the same symptoms, some infected dogs may not show any signs at all.
 That’s why it’s so important to have regular check-ups with your veterinarian as often as possible.

 Treating Canine Ringworm

-In order to properly diagnose your dog with ringworm, your veterinarian will conduct a physical examination as well as a diagnostic test (this includes taking a sample of hair and skin cells).
-If the test results are positive for ringworm, your veterinarian will then prescribe an oral medication as well as a topical treatment.
+In order to properly diagnose your dog with ringworm, your veterinarian will conduct a physical examination as well as a diagnostic test (this includes taking a fungal culture of a sample of hair and skin cells).
+Your veterinarian may inspect the infected hairs under a Wood’s lamp as the M. Canis species will glow fluorescent.
+If the test results are positive for ringworm, your veterinarian will then prescribe an oral antifugal medication as well as a topical antifungal treatment.

 If you or one of your family members becomes infected with ringworm, there are several treatment options available for a quick recovery.
 According to the Centers for Disease Control and Prevention (CDC), an over-the-counter medication will be necessary to treat ringworm in humans.
 However, if the ringworm affects the scalp, the fungal infection will need to be treated with a prescription antifungal medication.